powsybl/powsybl-open-rao/docs/input-data/crac/json.md

   to reduce some constraints, even though they can generate constraints elsewhere in the network.
 A CRAC may contain any number of instants of kind auto.
 - the **curative** instant kind occurs after a contingency happens, after enough time that would allow the human activation of curative remedial actions.
-A CRAC may contain any number of instants of kind auto.
+A CRAC may contain any number of instants of kind curative.

 > 💡  **NOTE**
 > Flow / angle / voltage limits on critical network elements are usually different for each instant.